fmarcelinoPT/proxmox-cloud-init-templates/README.md

 ## Author Information

-This role was created at 2024 by [fmarcelinoPT](https://github.com/fmarcelinoPT).
-Feel free to customize or extend the role to fit your needs.
+This scripts was created at 2024 by [fmarcelinoPT](https://github.com/fmarcelinoPT).
+Feel free to customize or extend it to fit your needs.

 ## Resources